dapr/docs/daprdocs/content/en/operations/configuration/install-certificates.md

 {{% alert title="Note" color="primary" %}}
 When using Windows containers, the sidecar container is started with admin privileges, which is required to install the certificates.
 This does not apply to Linux containers.
 {{% /alert %}}

+Note, all the certificates in the directory pointed by `SSL_CERT_DIR` are installed.
+1. On Linux containers, all the certificate extensions supported by OpenSSL are supported.
+For more information, see https://www.openssl.org/docs/man1.1.1/man1/openssl-rehash.html
+1. On Windows container, all the certificate extensions supported by certoc.exe are supported.
+For more information, see certoc.exe present in [Windows Server Core](https://hub.docker.com/_/microsoft-windows-servercore)

 {{% /codetab %}}